abuicke/tarot/minor arcana/cups/7 of Cups.md

 ### Upright

-1) Self-indulfent feelings (esp. with regard to romance).
-Drunk on fasntasy.
+1) Self-indulgent feelings (esp. with regard to romance).
+Drunk on fantasy.